wolfpup-software/gateway/README.md

 The `addresses` property defines a key value map of URIs to route incoming requests to upstream servers.
 Only the `authority` of a URI will be used for routing requests.

+The `dangerously_unsigned_addresses` allows `gateway` to make requests to servers with unsigned TLS certificates.
+It's intended for self signed TLS certificates on LANs.

+ONLY USE `dangerously_unsigned_addresses` WITH EXTREME CAUTION.
+Ideally never.

 A valid configuration example can be found at `gateway/gateway.example.json`